Building your store on Shopify is one of the best ways to drop ship. Why?

 Because your drop shipping website can be a sellable asset.

-A drop shipping store is an actual eCommerce business Instead of using someone else's platform (e.g. Amazon & eBay), we teach you how to build your own store with Shopify.
-This way, you can process your own orders -- or you can choose to cash out and sell your store, making a good chunk of cash.
+A drop shipping store is an actual eCommerce business instead of using someone else's platform (e.g. Amazon & eBay), we teach you how to build your own store with Shopify.
+This way, you can process your own orders -- or you can choose to cash out and sell your store, because buying and selling websites is an excellent way to make a good chunk of cash.

 Those are common questions many people have when they are looking to cash out on their internet business.
 Luckily, for many of them, there are brokers out there to lend a hand and help keep things secure for both parties.

 At Drop Ship Lifestyle, we recommend using Empire Flippers.
 They are an Inc. 500 company and the top curated marketplace for buying and selling established, profitable online businesses, including drop shipping stores.